Trandolapril: Pregnancy and lactation

 Trandolapril is teratogenic (US: pregnancy category D) and can cause birth defects and even death of the developing fetus.
 The highest risk to the fetus is during the second and third trimesters.
 When pregnancy is detected, trandolapril should be discontinued as soon as possible.
 Trandolapril should not be administered to nursing mothers.

 Additional effects

 Combination therapy with paricalcitol and trandolapril has been found to reduce fibrosis in obstructive uropathy.

 Pharmacology

-Trandolapril is a prodrug that is de-esterified to trandolaprilat.
+Trandolapril is a prodrug that is deesterified to trandolaprilat.
 It is believed to exert its antihypertensive effect through the renin–angiotensin–aldosterone system.
-Trandolapril has a half-life of about 6 hours, and trandolaprilat has a half life of about 10 h.
+Trandolapril has a half-life of about six hours, while trandolaprilat has a half life of about ten hours.
 Trandolaprilat has about eight times the activity of its parent drug.
 About one-third of trandolapril and its metabolites are excreted in the urine, and about two-thirds of trandolapril and its metabolites are excreted in the feces.
 Serum protein binding of trandolapril is about 80%.